harvester/harvester/enhancements/20230421-adjust-the-scale-of-resource-quota-during-migration.md

 ### Goals

-- It is possible to perform VM migration even after ResourceQuota has been exhausted.
+- It is possible to perform VM migration even after `ResourceQuota` has been exhausted.

 ### Non-Goals

-The calculation of resource usage for Hybrid Pods encompasses both VM and non-VM Pods that are deployed within the same namespace.
+- Don't form a calculation of resource usage for hybrid pods deployed within the same namespace that encompasses both VM and non-VM pods.

 ## Proposal

-Increase the resource limit of ResourceQuota based on the specifications of the target VM before migration, and restore (decrease) the resource limit to its previous value after the migration is complete.
+Increase the resource limit of `ResourceQuota` based on the specifications of the target VM before migration, and restore (decrease) the resource limit to its previous value after the migration is complete.

 ### User Stories

 **VM Migration**

 Users need to migrate VMs in Harvester, but the migration fails due to exhausted resources.
-When VM migration is in Pending, Harvester should automatically scale up ResourceQuota to meet the resource requirements for VM migration.
-After the VM migration is completed, Harvester should automatically scale down the quota.
+When VM migration is **Pending**, Harvester should automatically scale up `ResourceQuota` to meet the resource requirements for VM migration.
+After the VM migration completes, Harvester should automatically scale down the quota.

 When creating, starting, or restoring VMs, Harvester should verify whether the resources are sufficient.
 If resources are insufficient, the system should prompt the user that the operation cannot be completed.

 **Upgrade**

-When performing a Harvester node Upgrade operation, Harvester needs to ensure that all VMs within the node have been migrated to other nodes.
+When performing a Harvester node **Upgrade** operation, Harvester must ensure that all VMs within the node successfully migrate to other nodes.

 **Maintenance**

-For a Harvester node performing maintenance, if the Force parameter is checked, Harvester should properly shut down single-replica VMs and migrate multiple-replica VMs to other nodes.
-Since single-replica VMs have already been shut down, they will not be counted towards resource scaling.
+For a Harvester node performing maintenance, if the user checks the **Force** parameter, Harvester should adequately shut down single-replica VMs and migrate multiple-replica VMs to other nodes.
+Since single-replica VMs have been shut down, they will not be counted toward resource scaling.

 **Change ResourceQuota**

-When a VM is being migrated, users may attempt to modify the ResourceQuota.
-In such cases, Harvester should reject the request and inform the user that the ResourceQuota cannot be modified while the VM is being migrated.
+Users may attempt to modify the `ResourceQuota` during a VM migration.
+In such cases, Harvester should reject the request and inform the user that the `ResourceQuota` cannot be modified during the VM migration.

-Rancher's ResourceQuota is managed through the Rancher Namespace Controller.
-If an administrator attempts to modify the ResourceQuota from the UI, the ResourceQuota Annotation of the Namespace CR is modified.
-The current design does not allow changes to be made while a VM is being migrated to avoid conflicts with upstream logic.
-Additionally, ResourceQuota is not a resource that is frequently modified ([see the Rancher ResourceQuota documentation](https://ranchermanager.docs.rancher.com/how-to-guides/advanced-user-guides/manage-projects/manage-project-resource-quotas/about-project-resource-quotas)).
+Rancher's `ResourceQuota` is managed through the Rancher Namespace Controller.
+If an administrator attempts to modify the `ResourceQuota` from the UI, the `ResourceQuota` Annotation of the Namespace compute resources (CR) is changed.
+The current design does not allow making changes during a VM migration to avoid conflicts with upstream logic.
+Additionally, `ResourceQuota` is not a resource that is frequently modified.
+For more information, refer to the ([Rancher ResourceQuota](https://ranchermanager.docs.rancher.com/how-to-guides/advanced-user-guides/manage-projects/manage-project-resource-quotas/about-project-resource-quotas)) documentation.

 **VM Overhead**

-Harvester needs to add Overhead resources to each Pod instance created for a VM.
-During VM migration, the target Pod also needs to include Overhead resources([Overhead documentation](https://kubevirt.io/user-guide/virtual_machines/virtual_hardware/#memory-overhead)).
+Harvester must add Overhead resources to each pod instance created for a VM.
+During VM migration, the target pod must also include Memory Overhead resources.
+For more information, refer to the ([Memory Overhead](https://kubevirt.io/user-guide/virtual_machines/virtual_hardware/#memory-overhead)) documentation.

 **Hybrid Pods**

-For Hybrid Pods scenarios, Harvester only calculates the used resources based on the `status.used` field in the ResourceQuota, which includes the used resources of all Pods in the namespace.
+For hybrid pods scenarios, Harvester only calculates the used resources based on the `status.used` field in the `ResourceQuota`, which includes the used resources of all pods in the namespace.

 ### User Experience In Detail

-This feature will only be executed when the ResourceQuota resource limits have been configured.
+This feature will execute after the `ResourceQuota` resource limits have been configured.

 Administrators or tenants do not need to configure this, as all actions are automated.
-Users can simply pay attention to the prompt messages during the operation or check the event records of the VM.
+Users just need to pay attention to the prompt messages during the operation or check the event records of the VM.

 ### API changes

-Add a new annotation to ResourceQuota：`harvesterhci.io/migratingVMs`.
+Add a new annotation to `ResourceQuota`：`harvesterhci.io/migratingVMs`.

 `harvesterhci.io/migratingVMs` represents the VM instances that are being migrated.
-When the migration is in Pending, the Controller will retrieve the resource specifications of the target VM Pod, temporarily increase it to the `spec.hard.limits` field of the ResourceQuota, and record it in `harvesterhci.io/migratingVMs`.
-After the migration is completed, the Controller will reduce the resource limits of the ResourceQuota according to the resource specifications of that VM and delete the record from `harvesterhci.io/migratingVMs`.
+When the migration is in **Pending**, the Controller will retrieve the resource specifications of the target VM pod, temporarily increase it to the `spec.hard.limits` field of the ResourceQuota, and record it in `harvesterhci.io/migratingVMs`.
+After the migration is complete, the Controller will reduce the resource limits of the `ResourceQuota` according to the resource specifications of that VM and delete the record from `harvesterhci.io/migratingVMs`.

-`[harvesterhci.io/migratingVMs](http://harvesterhci.io/migratingVMs)` it's a type of `map[string]ResourceList`, where the key is the VM name, and the value is the Kubernetes core resource list type.(`[ResourceList` struct](https://github.com/kubernetes/api/blob/8360d82aecbc72aa039281a394ebed2eaf0c0ccc/core/v1/types.go#L5548-L5549)).
+`[harvesterhci.io/migratingVMs](http://harvesterhci.io/migratingVMs)` is a type of `map[string]ResourceList`, where the key is the VM name, and the value is the Kubernetes core resource list type.
+For details, refer to ['ResourceList` struct](https://github.com/kubernetes/api/blob/8360d82aecbc72aa039281a394ebed2eaf0c0ccc/core/v1/types.go#L5548-L5549).

 ## Design